-Flexible filament is used in a wide range of applications.
+Flexible materials & filament are used in a wide range of applications.
 It’s a rubber-like filament that comes in a range of flexibilities, or shore-hardness ratings.
 If it’s rated a 40 or 45 in shore hardness (like the Innofil3D Innoflex40/45), then it is more flexible than a higher shore hardness (like the Ultimaker TPU 95A).

 Really flexible filaments, like the Innoflex40, generally work better on a direct drive 3D printer system (with the filament feeder located right before the hotend, so the filament is basically pulled into the hotend, such as on the Tinkerine Ditto Pro) than on a Bowden tube system (with the filament feeder located at the back of the printer, so the filament is pushed through a tube some distance before the hotend, such as on Ultimaker printers).
 For Bowden system printers, we recommend using semi-flexible materials (higher shore hardness).